 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-This Directors' Resolution is for use when the director(s) of a company intend to pass a resolution without having a meeting.
+This Directors' Resolution document is for use when the director(s) of a company intend to pass a resolution without having a meeting.
 It is often referred to as a "Circular Resolution".
 If the resolution is being passed at a meeting, use our Minutes of Meeting document instead.

 Under the Corporations Act 2001 (Commonwealth), (the "Act") most of the decisions that affect a company need to be made by a resolution.
 A company's constitution and/or Shareholders' Agreement (if the company has a shareholders' agreement) might also set out what sorts of decisions need to be made by resolution.